 Desmopressin (Into the nose)

-Treats thirst and frequent urination caused by diabetes insipidus or brain injuries.
-Treats bleeding disorders (such as hemophilia A and von Willebrand disease).
+Treats thirst and frequent urination caused by central diabetes insipidus or brain injuries.
+Treats bleeding disorders (including hemophilia A and von Willebrand disease).
 Also treats nocturnal polyuria (frequent urination and increased volume of urine at night).

 DDAVP, DDAVP Rhinal Tube, Noctiva, StimateThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to desmopressin.
 Do not use Noctiva if you are thirsty most of the time and drink large amounts of fluids, wet the bed while sleeping at night, or have a condition called syndrome of inappropriate antidiuretic hormone.

 How to Use This Medicine: